 Information about the Christmas market in Maastricht

-Maastricht Christmas Market: 29th of November until the 31st of December 2019.
-This Christmas market is not free to attend.
+Maastricht Christmas Market is not free to attend.
 Have a look at the Christmas market Maastricht information, including opening times, here.

 Day 8 in Maastricht